PressReader/ES6FeatureOverview/classes/classes.md

 ### Syntactical sugar over JavaScript's existing prototype-based inheritance.

-> Does not introduce a new object-oriented inheritance model.
+> Does not introduce a new object-oriented inheritance model

 ```JavaScript
 class Person {